Outdoor Education...It’s an Outdoor Adventure!

 To put it simply, learning is more fun when it’s done outdoors.
 The hands-on learning environment at Thornhill compliments the innovative curriculum available to students and teachers.
 With numerous courses to choose from in a variety of content areas, study trips help students achieve real understanding and application of content standards.
-Click here for program descriptions and Indiana state standards.
+Click here for program descriptions.

-Where is it?
 Thornhill is nestled in the northwest corner of Huntington County, Indiana, about 8 miles north of Huntington and approximately 25 miles west of Fort Wayne.
-Click here for a map and directions.
+Click here for directions.